 Make use of magnets

-And finally, magnetic strips are easy to pick up from a DIY store, and you can fit them anywhere in your kitchen.
-On your back splash, on the counter, even just on the walls where there’s some negative space.
-With magnetic strips, anything metal can be applied there and stick.
-Knives work well but if you can also use small metal storage pots to contain things and stick them to your magnetic rack.
+And finally, magnetic strips are easy to pick up from a DIY store, and you can fit them anywhere in your kitchen, on your back splash, the counter, or even the walls where there’s some negative space.
+With magnetic strips, anything metal can be applied there and stuck.
+Knives work well and for the best boxed carving knife sets, but if you can also use small metal storage pots to contain things, stick them to your magnetic rack.